Graduate Business Forum: Membership

-Graduate Business Conference
+Annual conference

 The Graduate Business Forum's best-known activity is the annual global Graduate Business Conference, which brings together business and political leaders with selected student government leaders from the top 50 MBA Business Schools in the world.
 They exchange best practices, network, and debate the most pressing issues facing education and the economy from a responsible leadership perspective.
 The Forum also organizes a series of regional meetings throughout the year.

 The Graduate Business Conference has been held since 1983: